Websites can make you money. Like, a lot.

 If you are interviewing a WordPress website designer, ask about their options for maintenance plans.

-Many designers also offer some kind of monthly or one-off update service.
+Many designers also offer some kind of monthly or one-off update service!
 I've seen some designers offer up to an hour (or some set amount of time) of design updates per month for a monthly subscription fee, and some designers offer something like Design Days for more condensed, sprint-style update projects.

 8 | What kind of support do you offer around launch, after launch, and for website maintenance?

-• Do you provide a tutorial or training session?
+- Do you provide a tutorial or training session?

 If you’ll be managing updates or adding content yourself, you’ll want to know how to navigate your new website confidently.
-Many designers will offer a walkthrough or training session to show you how to use your new site.
+Many designers will offer a walkthrough or training session to show you how to use your new site. - What kind of post-launch troubleshooting do you provide?

 It’s common to run into small hiccups after launch — ask if your designer offers any complimentary support for a period of time post-launch (often 14 days) to fix any bugs or glitches.